therealahnaf/Customer-Churn-Prediction-Using-ML/README.md

 ## Introduction

-Our project is on predicting Customer Churn.
+This project is on predicting Customer Churn.
 Customer churn refers to identifying customers who are likely to stop doing business with a company.
 Predicting churn allows businesses to take proactive measures to retain those customers, potentially saving a significant amount of revenue.
 Churn can negatively impact a company's brand image and reputation.
 Thus, identifying churn risk factors allows companies to better target their marketing and retention efforts.

 ## Dataset Description